MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Canada/how-to-set-up-use-tax-and-purchase-tax.md

 ---
 # How to: Set Up Use Tax and Purchase Tax
-Sales tax ../includes taxes that companies pay for using items:
+Sales tax includes taxes that companies pay for using items:

 - Use tax (United States) – Use tax is a United States sales tax that is paid on items that are purchased by a company and are used by that company instead of being sold to a customer.
 The company must pay sales tax for those items to the government, in the form of use tax.
 - Purchase tax (Canada) – Purchase tax is a Canadian sales tax that is paid by a company on items that are purchased from a vendor.
 When a company purchases items for use by the company itself, the vendor charges the appropriate sales tax for the items.